 But whether you are fortunate to be well-connected or not, everyone needs people on their bench and it’s important to appreciate those people.
 The sporting metaphor is a good one, as this could include people who can cheer you when you do well, can get out the stretcher when there’s an emergency and provide you with coaching and direction.
-Your bench may well include family and friends who are your cheerleaders, even if you feel they can’t really help your career, they may well be able to help maintain your morale.
+Your bench will include your close community of supporters who are your cheerleaders, even if you feel they can’t really help your career, they may well be able to help maintain your morale.
 And we know that staying positive is important when getting a job and developing your career.

 The author of this post is Tahira Majothi (careers consultant).